-Okay, here's what I think happened.
+SARAH Okay, here's what I think happened.
 There was some sort of invisible atmosphere... an immense cloud... just sitting there, in the middle of space... and we hit it.

-TOM

-Wait a minute.
+TOM Wait a minute.
 How could a cloud just sitting there do that to us... or the Moon?

-(frustrated)

-Oh... come on, Tom.
+(frustrated) Oh... come on, Tom.
 What do you think?
 The Earth's just casually drifting through space?
 Basic geometry...
 Earth Science 101.

 Sarah approaches a large, vertical computer display.
-She makes a selection and opens
+She makes a selection and opens orbiting the Sun.

-A DETAILED SIMULATION OF THE EARTH AND MOON orbiting the Sun.
+A DETAILED SIMULATION OF THE EARTH AND MOON

+SARAH (V.O.)
 Earth's in an orbit around the Sun, about ninety-three million miles out.
 Now to complete that orbit every year means that Earth's traveling through space at nearly sixty-seven thousand miles per hour!